j2objcgradle/j2objcgradle.github.io/index.md

 ## Gradle Plugin

 The gradle plugin is a fork of [j2objc-contrib/j2objc-gradle](https://github.com/j2objc-contrib/j2objc-gradle).
-That project is no longer maintained, and we may merge the two.
-However, they're pretty different in how they operate at this point.
+That project is no longer maintained.
+Although a fork, the plugin here has drifted significantly, so for now a separate project made more sense than trying to merge back into the original.
+More info on the history: [gradlehistory](gradlehistory.html).

-Read more about the history at [gradlehistory](gradlehistory.html).
+## Getting Started

 ## Libraries